 Should I replace my water heater before it fails?
 It’s the most common question among the homeowners.
-Water heater replacement is very rare among the homeowners.
+Water heater replacement is very rare among homeowners.
 In fact, most of them do not realize how important the water heater is until they get up in the morning, but instead of hot water, they find cold water coming out of the tap.
-The water heater does not fail in one day; it starts to give you signs from a long time.
+The water heater does not fail in one day; it starts to give you signs for a long time.
 So, I should replace my water heater before it fails.

 Postponing the replacing of the water heater is not good for you.
 The more you postpone, the more expensive the replacement will be.
 Sometimes, delaying the decision can create a safety hazard as well.

 When Should I Replace My Water Heater Before It Fails?